medic/cht-core/.github/ISSUE_TEMPLATE/z_release_major.md

 We’ve also implemented loads of other improvements and fixed a heap of bugs.

 ```
-- [ ] Add one last update to the #product-team Slack channel and use the thread to lead an internal release retrospective covering what went well and areas to improve for next time.
+- [ ] Add one last update to the #development Slack channel and use the thread to lead an internal release retrospective covering what went well and areas to improve for next time.
 - [ ] Mark this issue "done" and close the Milestone.